Honda EB5000X - 4500/5000W Portable Generator

 Zoom on the Honda EB5000X

-In a nutshell, the Honda EB5000X is a portable generator mostly geared towards:
+To sum up, the Honda EB5000X is a portable generator tailored for:

 - Occasional participants of outdoor events, competitions, concerts and festivals